-Tweed Shire encompasses rural areas, national parks, growing residential and ruralresidential areas, and some commercial and industrial land use.
-The urban areas are concentrated in the north-east corner (Tweed Heads), with an inland urban centre at Murwillumbah, and several smaller townships and villages.
+Tweed Shire encompasses rural areas, national parks, growing residential and rural-residential areas, and some commercial and industrial land use.
+The urban areas are concentrated in the north-east corner (Tweed Heads) and along the coastal fringe from Kingscliff through to Pottsville in the south, with an inland urban centre at Murwillumbah, and several smaller townships and villages.
 The Shire includes significant areas of coastline, national park, wetland and forest.
 Rural land is used largely for agriculture, particularly sugar cane growing, beef and dairy farming, and crop growing, with some forestry and tourism.